fhiso/sources-and-citations/citation-elements.md

 {.ednote}  The *range* of a *sub-element* could be allowed to be a sub-class of the *super-element's* *range*, where a sub-class is understood to reduce the value space of the *class*.
-(It would correspond to concept of a restriction in §2.4.3 of [[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)].)
+(It would correspond to concept of a restriction in §2.4.3 of &#x5B;[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)].)
 At the moment there is no clear use case for this.

 All *sub-elements* and their *super-elements* *shall* be *multi-valued*.